-A custom email domain is a fantastic way to make extra money online, personalize your correspondence with friends and family, or create a short URL for Facebook.
+A custom email domain is a fantastic way to personalize your correspondence with friends and family or create a short URL for texting.
 Since 2004, I have purchased over a hundred custom domain names and added email to many of them – and, unfortunately, I’ve been through MANY different providers as well!

 Until I created the email system I am currently using, I was paying $29.99 a year JUST for email service with no perks!
-Plus I still had to pay for the cost of my domain — which included annual renewal fees.
-Once I learned how to create a reseller account and get free custom domain email with my domain purchase, I knew I had found a valuable solution for many people in my same situation.
+Plus I still had to pay for the yearly renewal fee on my domain.
+Once I learned how to create a reseller account and just purchase the email service package I needed, I knew I had found a valuable solution for many people in my same situation.

-I set up this website to show you how affordable and easy it can be to set up a custom email domain at InternetDirectSolutions.com — which offers the best possible price and over $141 in free perks.
-In addition to free email, you’ll also get free hosting for a five page website, a free photo album, and more.
-I’ve spent the past 9 years searching, but I have yet to find more customizable and scalable personal, business and corporate email solutions at the cheapest possible price and the highest level of service.
+I set up this website to show you how affordable and easy it can be to set up a custom email domain at InternetDirectSolutions.com — which offers the best possible price and several free perks with a domain purchase.
+I’ve spent the past 10 years searching, but I have yet to find more customizable and scalable personal, business and corporate email solutions at the cheapest possible price and the highest level of service.